Quuxplusone/blog/_posts/2024-12-08-should-expected-be-nodiscard.md

 - Stephan T. Lavavej added `[[nodiscard]]` to [Microsoft/STL](https://github.com/microsoft/STL/pull/5174) on 2024-12-13.

+- Sy Brand added `[[nodiscard]]` to [tl/expected](https://github.com/TartanLlama/expected/pull/165) on 2025-07-12.

 ## Should STL vendors add `[[nodiscard]]` to `expected`?

 Yes.

-Microsoft STL has proven themselves remarkably agile here!
+Microsoft STL proved themselves remarkably agile here!
 When I wrote this post on 2024-12-08, Microsoft STL — who are the gold standard for "aggressively marking nodiscard" in general — had not yet marked their `expected` as nodiscard.
 However, as a direct result of this post, [Stephan T. Lavavej marked `expected` as nodiscard](https://github.com/microsoft/STL/commit/7643c270e5bfb1cfad62f8b5ff4045c662bdaf81)